-Using a D-Link wireless desktop adapter with your laptop, you can access the hotspot to connect to the Internet from remote locations like: Airports, Hotels, Coffee Shops, Libraries, Restaurants, and Convention Centers.
+Using a D-Link wireless desktop adapter with your laptop, you can access the hotspot to connect to Internet from remote locations like: Airports, Hotels, Coffee Shops, Libraries, Restaurants, and Convention Centers.

-Wireless network is easy to setup, but if you're installing it for the first time, it could be quite a task not knowing where to start.
-That is why we have put together a few setup steps and tips to help you through the process of setting up a wireless network.
+Wireless network is easy to setup, but if you're installing it for the first time it could be quite a task not knowing where to start.
+That's why we've put together a few setup steps and tips to help you through the process of setting up a wireless network.